SEC logo

 Through our investments, the SEC will push more energy into the system, putting downward pressure on wholesale power prices and delivering benefits for all Victorians.

 We’ll support Victorians to electrify their homes.
-Electrifying our homes can cut household energy bills by close to 60% and remove the health impacts of gas cooking and heating.
+Electrifying our homes can cut household energy bills and remove the health impacts of gas cooking and heating.

 A focus on where it matters most